 This is the maximum allowable weight of the motor home and loaded trailer, including the items noted in GVWR above.
-The "trailer" can be an actual trailer, a vehicle towed on a towing dolly, or a vehicle towed by means of a towing bar.
-GCWR is typically specified based on durability and performance of the tow vehicle drivetrain: engine cooling systems, transmission, drive line, drive axle, and others.
+For purposes of this definition, the "trailer" can be a trailer, a vehicle towed on a dolly, or a vehicle towed by means of a tow bar.
+GCWR is typically specified based on durability and performance of the tow vehicle drive train: engine and cooling systems, transmission, drive line, drive axle, and others.
 The tow vehicle brakes may be rated for operation at GVWR, not GCWR.

-NOTE: If the "trailer" weighs 1,000 lbs. or more, state or provincial laws/regulations may require the "trailer" to be equipped with brakes that are activated when the motor home brakes are applied.
+NOTE: State or provincial laws/regulations may require the "trailer" to be equipped with brakes that are activated when the motor home brakes are applied.
 The user is responsible to know and understand the laws of the state or province being traveled.
 The Department of Transportation in a given state or province should be able to provide specific information.